 - Do you want to protect yourself from health conditions?

 - How much will your premiums increase by with a renewable term life insurance policy?

 Once you can answer all of these questions and more, you should be pointed in a certain direction rather than choosing one yourself and hoping for the best.

 All things considered, both renewable and convertible term life insurance policies can be useful to the right people.
-Rather than choosing a traditional term life policy and watching as it expires, the conversion option provides an option for what happens after whether it renews year-by-year or converts into a permanent option.
+Rather than choosing a traditional term life policy and watching as it expires, the conversion rider provides an option for what happens after, whether it renews year-by-year or converts into a permanent option.
 If you’re currently looking for insurance, take your time, don’t rush into any decisions, and find the right policy for yourself!